koltsov-cmc/antiqa/README.md

 # TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images
 *Kirill Koltsov, Aleksandr Gushchin, Dmitriy Vatolin, Anastasia Antsiferova*

-**TD;DR** A small model that takes horizontal text crops as input and produces scores for their visual quality in terms of generative artifacts on a scale from 0 to 5
+**TD;DR**: A small model that takes horizontal text crops as input and produces scores for their visual quality in terms of generative artifacts on a scale from 0 to 5

 **Abstract**